top of page

 Skin cancer screenings involve various tests that help identify potential signs of melanoma.
 These tests may include visual inspections, dermoscopy, and biopsies.
 It is important to be aware of the available screening methods for melanoma and discuss them with your healthcare provider to determine the most suitable approach for you.

-During a melanoma skin cancer screening exam, you can expect your healthcare provider to carefully examine your skin for any abnormalities or suspicious lesions.
+During a melanoma skin cancer screening exam, you can expect our skin doctors to carefully examine your skin for any abnormalities or suspicious lesions.
 They may also ask about your medical history and assess key risk factors that could contribute to the development of melanoma.

 Several risk factors increase the likelihood of developing melanoma, such as excessive sun exposure in the US, fair complexion, family history, and a weakened immune system.
 Being aware of these factors can help you take proactive steps toward the prevention and early detection of melanoma.